Kew Gardens Hills, Queens: Early settlement

 The municipal government of the Town of Flushing, which dated back to colonial times, along with other municipal township governments in Queens County, was incorporated into the Borough of Queens on January 1, 1898.
-Later, the area, was named after Kew Gardens, which in 1909 was renamed after Royal Botanic Gardens, Kew in London, England in the United Kingdom.
+Later, the area, was named after Kew Gardens, which in 1909 was renamed after Royal Botanic Gardens, Kew, in London, England.

-The area's earliest modern homes were built in 1917 off of Union Turnpike, but in the early 20th century, the area was known as Queens Valley and consisted mostly of farmland.
+The area's earliest modern homes were built in 1917 off Union Turnpike, but in the early 20th century, the area was known as Queens Valley and consisted mostly of farmland.
 By the 1920s many of the farms were sold to golf clubs or country clubs.
 The golf courses that made up the area include the Spring Hill Golf Course, Queens Valley Golf Course, Pomonok Country Club, and Arrowbrook Country Club.
 In 1939, the Arrowbrook Country Club was the home of the "Summer City Hall" of Mayor La Guardia.

-One road that ran through the area was called Quarrelsome Lane., which ran from Jamaica Road to Fresh Meadow Road; the road is now known as 75th Avenue.
+One road that ran through the area was called Quarrelsome Lane, which ran from Jamaica Road to Fresh Meadow Road; the road is now known as 75th Avenue.
 Jamaica Road, the most direct route between the villages of Flushing and Jamaica, is now Kissena Boulevard and becomes Parsons Boulevard at the intersection of Quarrelsome Lane.